Lists homework help

 Append ().
 Adds elements to a list.

 Though we tried to be as comprehensive as possible in this article, we hope that it should provide you with all you need to get started with lists.
-For any queries, our list assignment experts will be glad to help you.
+For any queries, our list of homework experts will be glad to help you.
 Also, contact us for a list of project help